scorrigan834-arch/Financial-Literacy-Curriculum-for-HS-Students/BIG_DECISIONS.md

 # Big Financial Decisions

+## Major decisions often have long-term consequences.

+Future Ready Finance helps you think through these decisions before they become expensive mistakes.

+...

 ## The choices that shape your future.

 Most financial outcomes are not created by one single moment.